SeanHwangG/test/tool/cloud.md

 * associated with private/public RSA key-pairs that are used for authentication to Google
 * can let other users or service accounts impersonate a service account

-## Serverless
+## FasS

+* Function as a Service, Event driven service model, only triggered when an event occurs (HTTP, web request)
+* No servers involved when running the service to remove infrastructure administration
+* Faas is a way to implmenet serverless
+* [+] Batch job, cron job
+* [+] Easy to scale: stateless processes (image compression, video analysis)
+* [-] Cold start problem: depends on service provider, environment configuration, memory footprint
+* [-] Complexity: overall project becomes complex
+* [ex] Amazon's AWS lambda, Google Cloud function

 {% tabs %}
 {% tab title='amazon' %}

-> Lambda
+* Lambda
   * output connections should be both UDP, TCP
   * Configure all application VPCs to be peered

 > Terms